3.1. Members of the Board of Directors

-The Market and Strategy Committee met twice.
+The Market and Strategy Committee met three times.

 - The overall control of the company and the Group, including the definition of medium and long-term strategies and planning objectives, as well as the guidelines for company policy and the issuing of required directives.